atomix/atomix/README.md

 ### Writing a protocol server
 The `ProtocolServer` interface is implemented by the receiving side of the protocol.
 The server's task is quite simple - to call replica callbacks when a message is received.
-In order to do so, the `ProtocolServer` provides a number of methods for registering callbacks for each command.
-Each callback is in the form of an `AsyncCallback` instance.
+In order to do so, the `ProtocolServer` provides a methods for registering a request handler.
+Protocols and the request handler rely upon `CompletableFuture` to perform tasks asynchronously.

 ```java
 public interface ProtocolServer {